Walter Martin (musician)

-Walter Martin is an American musician and songwriter best known as a founding member of the New York City indie rock bands The Walkmen (co-writer, lyricist, multi-instrumentalist 2000–2013) and Jonathan Fire*Eater (co-writer, organist 1994–1998).
+Walter Martin is an American musician and songwriter best known as a founding member of the New York City indie rock bands The Walkmen (co-writer, lyricist, multi-instrumentalist 2000–2013; 2023–present) and Jonathan Fire*Eater (co-writer, organist 1994–1998).
 Following the Walkmen's break-up in 2013, Martin launched a critically acclaimed solo career and has subsequently released seven studio albums.

 In addition to his solo work, Martin composes original music for film, television, and commercials.

 Early life

 Martin was born and raised in Washington, D.C., United States.
 He formed his first band at age 11 with future Jonathan Fire*Eater singer Stewart Lupton.
 He played organ, guitar, and drums in various bands throughout high school with Lupton, Matt Barrick, and Paul Maroon as well as with future members of NYC band French Kicks.
 His band, The Ignobles, opened for many national touring performers at DC's 9:30 Club including: Lenny Kravitz, Fugazi, the Selecter, and the Mighty Mighty Bosstones.

 Martin attended and graduated from college where he studied art history.